The Eastern Fells

 In the mid-1970s, material shortages escalated, leading the Gazette, with Wainwright’s approval, to adopt a uniform green-coloured faux leather case for all guides.
 As the demand increased, guides were printed in batches of 3,000 per impression, with binding carried out in increments of 1,000 at a time.
 The persistent shortages occasionally resulted in using multiple case types for the same impression.

 By the latter half of 1980, the gold blocking on the front of the case was eliminated, as it became redundant with the introduction of dust jackets for the guides.
-This strategic decision also led to a reduction in production costs.
+This strategic decision also reduced production costs.
 Another modification occurred in the subsequent two years: the printed prices on the dust jackets were replaced with stickers.
 Numerous jackets with older prices were clipped or covered with stickers to update existing inventory.

 In the mid-1980s, the long-standing practice of including impression numbers on the guides was discontinued.
 This change simplified the design and eliminated one printing plate for each new impression.
 Given that some books had reached their hundredth impression, the numbers had become less relevant.